cvc5/ethos/user_manual.md

 Here, `normalize` is introduced as a program which recursively replaces all occurrences of division (over integer constants) with the resulting rational constant.
 This method can be used for handling solvers that interpret constant division as the construction of a rational constant.
-The above program will be invoked on all formulas occuring in `assert` commands in `"file.smt2"` and subsequently formulas in `assume` commands.
+The above program will be invoked on all formulas occurring in `assert` commands in `"file.smt2"` and subsequently formulas in `assume` commands.

 ## Oracles